 Start the 8 bolts in the faceplate until finger tight.
 Tighten two opposite bolts about two turns at a time.
 This will keep the faceplate from wedging in the bore of the chuck body.
-Four bolts at $90^{-1}$ can be used if preferred, tightening in rotation.
+Four bolts at $90^{\circ\circ}$ can be used if preferred, tightening in rotation.
 Tighten all bolts at this time.

 Turn on the air supply to the lathe.
 The assembled chuck can now be actuated.
-The pusher will retract when the chuck is opened, or un-chucked, and will move forward when opened, or chucked.
+The pusher will retract when the chuck is opened, or un-chucked, and will move forward when closed, or chucked.
 Notice the indicator pins moving in and out while the chuck is closed and opened, respectively.

 Install the collet with the chuck in the open, or un-chucked position, by screwing the collet into the chuck as shown.
 Install the collet pads in the collet.
 Chuck on a piece of bar stock that is the same size as the pads.
 Loosen and retighten the pads in the collet while clamped on the workpiece, so that the pads seat themselves in the collet.

 Adjust the clamping force by screwing the collet into the chuck.
-Screw the collet into the chuck with the chuck in the open position.
-Close the chuck to see if the indicator pins are flush with the counterbores in the faceplate.
-Light clamping force is achieved when the indicator pins are below flush, with the greatest clamp force having the indicator pins flush with the counterbores.
+Screw the collet into the chuck with the open position.
+Close the chuck on a workpiece to see if the indicator pins are flush with the counterbores in the faceplate.
+Reduced clamping force is achieved when the indicator pins are below flush.
+Maximum clamp force is achieved when the indicator pins are flush with the counterbores.
 Refer to the "OPERATION" portion of this manual for a further discussion on clamp force.

-ADANGER TO AVOID DAMAGE AND PERSONAL INJURY, NEVER OPERATE THE CHUCK WITH THE INDICATOR PINS ABOVE THE FLUSH POSITION.
+ADANGER TO AVOID DAMAGE OR PERSONAL INJURY, NEVER OPERATE THE CHUCK WITH THE INDICATOR PINS ABOVE THE FLUSH POSITION.